top of page

 • What type of maintenance do you recommend?

-• Can you dye or bleach dreads?
+• Can you dye or bleach locs?

-All new dreads show the scalp a little as they've been freshly sectioned.
+All new locs show the scalp a little as they've been freshly sectioned.
 It's the same as when someone gets their hair done in braids - some of your scalp shows because the hair is pulled tight to the scalp when they're fresh.
-Only someone standing over you and looking down head will see it, and after about 3 weeks your new dreads relax a bit you won't see the scalp anymore.
+Only someone standing over you and looking down head will see it, and after about 3 weeks your new locs relax a bit you won't see the scalp anymore.
 If you prefer the relaxed look straight away, just ask your Loctician to make the bases a bit looser.

-• What about swimming with dreads?
+• What about swimming with locs?

-• Are natural dreadlocks right for me?
+• Are natural locs right for me?

 Your hair needs to be at least 4 inches to install synthetic or wool braided-in extensions; this includes the hair at the nape of your neck.